 - benzodiazepines, which are a type of sedative medication for short-term anxiety relief

-Working with a psychotherapist can often help people manage their anxiety symptoms.
+Working with a psychotherapist can help people manage their anxiety symptoms.

-Once individuals have learned techniques to manage their anxiety, they gradually expose themselves to situations that trigger the anxiety.
-In this manner, they become less fearful about these situations.
+During CBT, individuals learn techniques to manage their anxiety and gradually expose themselves to situations that trigger it.
+This helps the person become less fearful and anxious in these situations.